Omega-3 Fatty Acids and Coronary Heart Disease

 Eating fish comes with a downside.
 There are some health risks.
 Some types of fish,

-especially the older, larger predatory fish, may contain high levels of poisons.
-Check
+especially the older, larger predatory fish, may contain high levels of toxins such

-local advisories about the safety of fish caught by family and friends in your local
+as mercury.
+Check local advisories about the safety of fish caught by family and friends

 Methylmercury is found in shark, swordfish, king mackerel, and tilefish.
 Tilefish